 Nondiscrimination assurances included above involve the prohibition of discrimination on the basis of race, color, creed, national origin, sex, or age, and prohibit discrimination in employment or business opportunity, as specified by 49 U.S.C.
 5332 (otherwise known as Title VI of the Civil Rights Act of 1964), as amended (42 U.S.C.
 2000d et seq.) and U.S. DOT regulations, Nondiscrimination in Federally-Assisted Programs of the Department of Transportation-Effectuation of Title VI of the Civil Rights Act, 49 C.F.R.
 Part 21.
-By complying with the Civil Rights Act, no person, on the basis of race, color, national origin, creed, sex, or age, will be excluded from participation in or be denied the benefits of any program for which the subrecipient receives federal funding via MTC.
+By complying with the Civil Rights Act, no person, on the basis of race, color, national origin, creed, sex, or age, will be excluded from participation in, be denied the benefits of any program for which the subrecipient receives federal funding via MTC.

-As a condition of receiving New Freedom program funds, subrecipients must comply with the requirements of the US Department of Transportation's Title VI regulations.
+As a condition of receiving Federal Transit Administration JARC or New Freedom program funds, subrecipients must comply with the requirements of the US Department of Transportation's Title VI regulations.
 The purpose of Title VI is to ensure that no person in the United States shall, on the ground of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.
-Subrecipients are also responsible for ensuring compliance of each third party contractor at any tier of the project.
+Subrecipients are also responsible for ensuring compliance of each of their subrecipients (if any), including collecting Title VI Programs, and for ensuring that their third-party contractors are complying with Title VI and the subrecipient's Title VI Program.
+(See FTA C 4702.1B Chapter II (6) and Appendix L, Scenario Three.)